 If you’re interested in opening your third eye chakra and expanding your psychic abilities, understanding the pineal gland is essential.
-Ancients cultures were well aware of the power of the pineal gland.
-It’s referenced and depicted in a variety of text and artwork around the world.
+Ancient cultures were well aware of the power of the pineal gland.
+It’s referenced and depicted in a variety of texts and artwork around the world.
 Furthermore, a variety of breathing techniques, chants, and exercises from ancient cultures are dedicated to activating this tiny gland inside your brain.

 Somewhere in our evolutionary process, we’ve forgotten about the power of this pea-sized intuitive aid.
 For many of us, our pineal gland has gone unused and become calcified.
 Don’t worry, there’s hope!
 Science is slowly catching on to this forgotten gland, and there are so many tools (both ancient and modern) to help you activate your mighty pineal gland.
 Bonus, the tips I’m sharing don’t all involve eating copious amounts of seaweed and green leafy vegetables.

 In this post, I will cover what the pineal gland is, how it functions in our body physically and energetically, and tips for decalcifying the pineal gland for optimal psychic sight and third eye activation.
 I’ve linked several studies and resources in this post to help you out along the way!
 Keep scrolling for a video and more tips.